 At the same time, don’t hesitate to ask potential hires directly what would convince them to join your company over another.
-Requesting that a top candidate be frank with you about what he or she truly wants gives you concrete information you can use to make the prospect of joining your firm more appealing.
+Requesting that top candidates be frank with you about what they truly want gives you concrete information you can use to make the prospect of joining your firm more appealing.

-You might even follow up with job seekers who rejected a job offer from your firm.
+You might even follow up with job seekers who rejected an offer from your firm.
 What made a competing offer more compelling?

 When conducting performance evaluations, ask current employees why they choose to stay with your firm.
 What aspects of working for the company do they enjoy or appreciate most?
 Their answers can clue you into factors — such as a strong commitment to staff training, a family-like company culture or an emphasis on work-life balance — that you should underscore to candidates throughout the hiring process.

 3. Move quickly (but not too quickly)

 Speed is essential if you want to overcome today’s hiring challenges.
 Good candidates simply don’t remain available for long.
-If it takes weeks and weeks to review resumes, coordinate interviews, arrange skills testing, and have all necessary parties sign off on a new hire, you’ll miss out every time.
+If it takes several weeks to review resumes, coordinate interviews, arrange skills testing and have all necessary parties sign off on a new hire, you’ll miss out every time.

 Do what you can to remove obstacles and bottlenecks from the hiring process.
 For example:

 - Pare down the number of people who interview candidates to only those who are absolutely essential.
-Asking colleagues who will not be working directly with the potential hire to take part will only mean more schedules to coordinate and more potential delays.
+Asking colleagues who will not be working directly with the potential hire to take part only means more schedules to coordinate and more potential delays.

 - Try to schedule interviews back to back so a candidate has to travel to your office just once or twice.
-You’ll reduce downtime between interviews and make it easier to collect everyone’s feedback.
-You’ll also reduce frustration on the part of the candidate, who may need to take time off work or arrange child-care to interview.
+You reduce downtime between interviews and make it easier to collect everyone’s feedback.
+You also reduce frustration on the part of the candidate, who may need to take time off work or arrange child care during the interview.
 Consider conducting video interviews if it’s difficult to arrange in-person meetings.

 - Make sure the compensation package has been approved before you reach the offer stage so you can extend an offer right away.